MultiPoolMiner/MultiPoolMiner/README.md

 ###### (case-insensitive - except for wallet addresses (e.g. BTC), see *Sample Usage* section below for an example)
 Listed in alphabetical order.
 Note: For basic operation not all parameters must be defined through start.bat.

+**-AllowedBadShareRatio**
+Allowed ratio of bad shares (total / bad) as reported by the miner.
+If the ratio exceeds the configured threshold then the miner will marked as failed.
+Allowed values: 0.00 - 1.00.
+Default of 0 disables this check

+**-APIPort**
+Port for the MPM API and web GUI.
+The miner port range will start from APIPort +1.
+Default is 3999

 **-Algorithm**
-Supported algorithms sorted by pool can be found at https://multipoolminer.io/algorithms
+Supported algorithms sorted by pool can be found at https://multipoolminer.io/algorithms.
+Use commas to separate multiple values.

 The following algorithms are currently supported: